 What comes to mind when you think of the term ‘business plan’?
 Banks, huge multinational companies, financial advisors and spreadsheets?
 It’s easy to believe that your small wellness business doesn’t fall into the category of needing a business plan.
 But we beg to differ.

 Business planning is the foundation of business success.
 It’s the time you take to plan out your passion and give yourself the best possible chance of turning it into a logical, sustainable reality.
 It is really digging into your market, your competition, your growth and – crucially – your ability to pay the bills.
 All of these things form the basis of success for any kind of business; even side hustles need planning to succeed.
-In this blog post, we are going to guide you through the formula for a small business plan.
+So if you have been wondering if you need a business plan for your yoga business or a business plan for your fitness training side hustle, we hear you and in this blog post, we are going to guide you through the formula for a small business plan.

 So even if you have already been working on your passion project without a business plan, or if you are just starting out and trying to figure out which steps you need to take first, this article is for you.